-Single Window Interface for ease in Trading (SWIFT) – Complete Details
+Single Window Interface for ease in Trading (SWIFT) – All Details

 Single Window Interface for ease in Trading (SWIFT), SWIFT (Single Window Interface for Facilitating Trade) clearances is facility introduced by the Central Board of Excise and Customs (CBEC) vide press release dated 1st April 2006.This initiative is undertaken in line with budget announcement made by the Honourable Finance minister with respect to ‘Ease of doing business.